mienxiu/mienxiu.github.io/_posts/2022-02-26-threads-and-concurrency.md

 ![one-to-one model](/assets/images/10-threads9.png)

 Pros:
-* provide more concurrency than the many-to-one omdel.
+* provide more concurrency than the many-to-one model.
 * OS knows what user threads need in terms of synchronization, schedudling, blocking.

 Cons: